Understanding your core skills

-Your behavioural skills are your interpersonal and communications skills.
+Your professional skills are your interpersonal and communications skills.
 These are often transferable skills across many industries, sectors and jobs.
 They include communication skills, working with and relating to others, problem-solving, applying initiative and IT skills.
 Having a good sense of humour and being a great person to work with goes a long way too.

 Your other skills are all the other skills, knowledge and hobbies you have.
-It could be you speak another language, have a passion for medieval history or are a devoted gardener.
+It could be that you speak another language, have a passion for medieval history or are a devoted gardener.

-When you are first starting out if you show passion and hunger for working in the sector, and can articulate how your behavioural skills are transferable, it can counterbalance having less hands-on experience.
+When you are first starting out if you show passion and hunger for working in the sector, and can articulate how your professional skills are transferable, it can counterbalance having less hands-on experience.
 Especially if you have valuable other skills which add specific knowledge into the production.